Today we are jumping into a whole new world (by the way, now I have the Aladdin song stuck in my mind) – the world of digital planning!

 Before we look through all the pages, here are the basics on how to plan with these two apps.

-Start from opening the page you need in your planner in Goodnotes.
+Start by opening the page you need in your planner in Goodnotes.
 Then press the share button and choose export this page.
 Export it as an image.

 When you have an option, choose export to Procreate.